-As our allowed transformations are sub cases of the full M\"obius transformations allowed in the ABS approach \cite{abs1}, any conjugacy class of ours is either completely contained into one of the ABS classification or is totally disjointed from them.
-Considering that no one out of the canonical forms (a$^{\prime}$)-(e$^{\prime}$) possesses the invariance (up to an overall sign) under the transformation $v_{n,m}\leftrightarrow v_{n+1,m}$, $v_{n,m+1}\leftrightarrow v_{n+1,m+1}$, we can conclude that no intersection can exist between our classes and those generated by the $ABS$ list.
-Even more, no equation in our list is of Klein-type or, that is the same \cite{LY2}, a sub case of the $Q_{V}$ equation.
+As our allowed transformations are subcases of the full M\"obius transformations allowed in the ABS approach \cite{abs1}, any conjugacy class of ours is either completely contained into one of the ABS classification or is totally disjointed from them.
+Considering that no one out of the (left hand members of the) canonical forms (a$^{\prime}$)-(e$^{\prime}$) possesses the invariance (up to an overall sign) under $v_{n,m}\leftrightarrow v_{n+1,m}$, $v_{n,m+1}\leftrightarrow v_{n+1,m+1}$, we can conclude that no intersection can exist between our classes and those generated by the $ABS$ list.
+Even more, no equation in our list is of Klein-type or, that is the same \cite{LY2}, a subcase of the $Q_{V}$ equation.

 We can enlarge our class of transformations by including also an exchange $n\leftrightarrow m$ between the two independent variables.
 The subclass (\ref{Lebano1}) can be discarded because under this exchange we would get it from subclass (\ref{Lebano2}) with $\tau_{2}=0$; similarly the subclass (\ref{Lebano3}) can be discarded because under this exchange we would get it from subclass (\ref{Lebano4}) with $\tau_{2}=0$; finally the subclasses (\ref{Kroton1}-\ref{Kroton3}) are invariant under this transformation.